 Sandra Meihubers AM Chair PPF

 Sandra has spent much of her dental career working with Aboriginal people in Australia and has a deep commitment to delivering dental care and training to communities considered outside of the “mainstream”.
-She has been instrumental in establishing and running remote area Aboriginal community controlled dental services, training Aboriginal Health Workers in dental care and prevention, advising governments on policy, developing materials to support remote area dental practitioners, and developing national and international networks of like minded practitioners.
+She has been instrumental in establishing and running remote area Aboriginal community controlled dental services, training Aboriginal Health Workers in dental care and prevention, advising governments on policy, developing materials to support remote area dental practitioners, and creating national and international networks of like minded practitioners.

 Since 2000 her skills and experiences, with a strong focus on projects developed and grounded in the target communities, have spread to projects in Nepal, Timor L’este and Bangladesh.
-In Nepal the dental work has been married to a village based sanitation program since 2007, this “teeth and toilets” focus affording opportunities to address basic hygiene issues as well as providing the value added benefit of dental care.
+The Nepal dental work has been married to a village based sanitation program since 2007, this “teeth and toilets” focus affording opportunities to address basic hygiene issues as well as providing the value added benefit of dental care.